New allegations against Spacey emerge

 When she had arrived, she said, there had been no-one else there.

-Ms Edwards said she had consensually kissed Mr Spacey, but then had started to feel uncomfortable.
+Ms Edwards said she had consensually kissed Mr Spacey, but then had started to feel uncomfortable and asked when others would arrive..

 "I said I want to go home and change.
 I felt pressured, and it became quite clear that his intention was to have sex with me.

-"I felt quite uncomfortable, and he became cold and said, 'Find your own way.'
+"He became cold and said, 'Find your own way.'

-"Afterwards, I felt confused, completely isolated, ashamed."
+She was left "confused, completely isolated, ashamed."

 She said the actor had "cut her dead" after the encounter, she had become depressed, had gained weight, and had eventually been unable to continue working on the show.